Federated Learning of Generative Image Priors for MRI Reconstruction: Methods

 \subsection{Competing Methods}

-FedGIMP was demonstrated against a traditional reconstruction (LORAKS), non-federated conditional/unconditional models (GAN\SB{cond}/GIMP), and federated conditional models (FedMRI, LG-Fed, FedGAN).
-Hyperparameter selection was performed based on performance on the validation set.
-For each method, a single set of parameters were prescribed that yielded near-optimal performance across datasets and reconstruction tasks.
-The selected parameters were: learning rate; the number of epochs (non-federated models); the number of communication rounds and iterations (federated models); weights of loss terms.
-Accordingly, unconditional models were trained via Adam optimizer at a learning rate of $10^{-3}$, $\beta_1$=0.0, $\beta_2$=0.99, $\delta$=10; 1500 epochs (non-federated); $L$=100 communication rounds and $I$=150 local epochs (federated).
-Conditional models were trained via Adam optimizer at a learning rate of 2x$10^{-4}$, $\beta_1$=0.5, $\beta_2$=0.99; 100 epochs (non-federated); $L$=100 rounds, $I$=1 epochs (federated).
-Selected loss-term weights are listed below for each method separately.
-Unconditional models were implemented in TensorFlow, conditional models were implemented in PyTorch; and both were executed on four Nvidia RTX 3090 cards.
-LORAKS was executed in Matlab on an Intel i9-9900X CPU processor.
+FedGIMP was demonstrated against a traditional reconstruction (LORAKS), non-federated models (GAN\SB{cond}/GIMP), and federated conditional models (FL-MRCM, FedGAN, LG-Fed, FedMRI).
+Hyperparameter selection was performed based on validation performance.
+For each method, a single set of learning rate, number of epochs (non-federated), number of communication rounds and epochs (federated), and loss term weights were selected that yielded near-optimal performance across tasks.
+Unconditional models were trained via Adam optimizer at a learning rate of $10^{-3}$, $\beta_1$=0.0, $\beta_2$=0.99, $\delta$=10; conditional models were trained via Adam optimizer at a learning rate of 2x$10^{-4}$, $\beta_1$=0.5, $\beta_2$=0.99.
+Training lasted 100 epochs for non-federated models, $L$=100 rounds and $I$=1 epochs for federated models.
+Strict data consistency was enforced on all reconstructions prior to reporting.
+We implemented LORAKS in Matlab, unconditional models in TensorFlow and conditional models in PyTorch.
+Models were executed on a system with four Nvidia RTX 3090s.

 \underline{\textit{FedGIMP:}} The proposed model was trained to synthesize coil-combined MR images.
 The model output magnitude images for single-coil experiments, and complex images with real and imaginary components as separate channels for multi-coil experiments.
-Inference was performed via Adam optimizer at a learning rate of $10^{-2}$, $\eta$=$10^{-4}$ and $E$=1000 iterations.
+Inference was performed via Adam optimizer at a learning rate of $10^{-2}$, $\eta$=$10^{-4}$ and $E$=1200 iterations.

-\underline{\textit{LORAKS:}} A traditional autocalibrated reconstruction based on low-rank modeling of local k-space neighborhoods was performed \cite{Haldar2016}.
-The LORAKS matrix was formed based on limited spatial support assumption.
-The k-space neighborhood radius and the rank of the resultant matrix were selected as (2,6) for single-coil data and (2,30) for multi-coil data.
+\underline{\textit{LORAKS:}} A traditional autocalibrated low-rank reconstruction was performed \cite{Haldar2016}.
+The k-space neighborhood radius and the rank of LORAKS matrix were selected as (2,6) for single-coil data and (2,30) for multi-coil data.